oigbokwe73/Implementing-AI-Driven-Security-Solutions-for-Commercial-Banking-and-Financial-Institutions/README.md

 3. **Model Selection and Training**:
    - Use a  pre-trained models from Azure Machine Learning (AML) or train a new custom models using AML Studio.
-   - Leverage algorithms such as Convolutional Neural Networks (CNN) for face recognition and Optical Character Recognition (OCR) for document validation.

 4. **Model Deployment**:
    - Deploy models using Azure functions(Xenhey) for scalable, real-time verification.